 Thomas Worster (Summer 2004, PGA/COSEPUP) has been pursing a master's degree in science, technology, and public policy from the Elliott School of International Affairs at the George Washington University.
 Prior to that, he worked for three years at Snapfish, a digital photography company, as the release and QA manager.
 He received a BA in computer science with a minor in communication studies from Boston University in 2000.
 He has completed an internship at the Woodrow Wilson Center for International Scholars, where researched how anonymity will be impacted by the move to digital media.
 He hopes to further his studies of innovation systems, how the various players in science and technology interact to produce new innovations that enhance national and global well-being, and how government can help enhance these interactions.
 Contact via email.

-Eleni Zika (Summer 2004, PGA/CSTL & STEP) is currently a research programme officer (Starting Grants) at the European Research Council.
-She was previously a programme manager (Public Partnerships and International Policy) at the Medical Research Council and before that, a scientific officer in the Agriculture and Life Sciences in the Economy Unit of the Institute for Prospective Technological Studies (IPTS) of the European Commission.
+Eleni Zika (Summer 2004, PGA/CSTL & STEP) is currently the Head of Sector for fundamental life sciences and health in the life sciences unit of the European Research Council.
+She was previously a programme manager (Public Partnerships and International Policy) at the Medical Research Council and before that, a scientific officer in the Institute for Prospective Technological Studies (IPTS) of the European Commission.
 Her work at the IPTS focused on the analysis of the socio-economic impacts of biotechnology, including pharmacogenetics and the contribution of modern biotech applications to EU policies.
-Prior to that, she was as a Christine Mirzayan Science and Technology Policy Fellow at the US National Academies, where she performed research on the role of intellectual property in research innovation, particularly as related to genomics and proteomics.
-She received her PhD in Genetics and Molecular Biology from the University of North Carolina at Chapel Hill, USA.
+Prior to that, she was as a Christine Mirzayan Science and Technology Policy Fellow at the National Academies, where she performed research on the role of intellectual property in research innovation, particularly as related to genomics and proteomics.
+In her current position, she overviews and manages the ERC funding schemes in the domain of life sciences.
+She received her PhD in genetics and molecular biology from the University of North Carolina at Chapel Hill.
 Her graduate work focused on the regulation of immunity but also on the ethical, legal and social implications of genetics.
 Contact via email.
-(Updated 9/2010)
+(Updated 2/2016)

 Eric Zimmerman (Summer 2004, PGA/COSEPUP) was recently appointed academic secretary and director of research at the Interdisciplinary Center (IDC) in Herzliya, Israel.
 He provides leadership and service to members of the IDC scholarly community, assisting the Provost and President in implementing policy and decisions of the IDC academic and governing committees.
 He serves as advocate for all people in the IDC community who are interested in identifying, applying for, receiving, and conducting research and scholarly work, and in assisting community members with the stewardship of research funds.
 He regularly advises organizations on information management and workflow practices as they affect academics and administrators.
 Prior to joining the leadership team of IDC Herzliya he worked at the Bar-Ilan University research support office, coordinating efforts to secure competitive grants in the sciences and humanities.
 Contact via email.
 (Updated 9/2009)